Dr. Denise Reitzenstein

 Summer Semester 2016

-Denise Reitzenstein is assistant professor at LMU's History Department in the area of Ancient History.
+Denise Reitzenstein is an Assistant Professor at the Insitute of Ancient History at LMU Munich.
 She studied history, auxiliary sciences of history and art history in Munich and Exeter and received her PhD in ancient history from LMU in 2010 with a thesis on the Lycian High Priests and Lycian’s Elite in the Roman Empire.
 Her research interests are Greek epigraphy in Asia Minor, the history of Lycia, the Roman Empire and the cultural history of Antiquity.

 - International Workshop – "Color Terms in Past Cultures"